VCCBeginnerCoding/katacoda-scenarios/PythonWeek1/step4.md

 # Quick Exercise
 - Make a funny face on camera
+- Show us your pets on camera, bonus points for bunnies

 # Practical Uses
 Is the password that you typed the same as the password that's associated with your account?
 Comparisions can help.
 If a project deadline on your database has been missed, we can use comparisions to identify that and then sound the alarm.
+(Again, there's a few more steps involved in real life, but you get the idea.)